ChemeketaCS/csweb/content/assignments/cs260/202020/01/index.md

 ## Setup

-Begin by accepting the assignment repository: [https://classroom.github.com/a/OuUd4DJH](https://classroom.github.com/a/OuUd4DJH)
+Begin by accepting the assignment repository listed in Elearn.

 A file with 100,000 names is provided here: [people.txt](people.txt)